Updated on January 4, 2021 by Lyric Fergusson

 When those first snowflakes fall each year, children can’t seem to get their snowsuits on fast enough.
 And while building snowmen and throwing snowballs might be a few of winter’s favorite activities, there’s nothing more classic than finding a hill, grabbing a sled and letting out a few screams as you slide down the slope.

-From traditional to modern, here are a few of my favorite sleds for when you want to zoom down a hill with your toddler:
+From traditional to modern, here are our family favorite sleds and tubes for when you want to zoom down a hill with your little daredevil.

 Best Toddler Sleds, Tubes, & Wooden Styles